 The first and most commonly used drywall is simply known as drywall or Sheetrock.
 It's used mostly in residential interiors on walls and ceilings and comes in varying thicknesses.

-The third type of drywall is referred to as moisture resistant drywall.
+The third type of drywall is referred to as moisture-resistant drywall.
 It can also be found by the name of greenboard or indoor tile backer board.
 This type is best used as a backer in areas that get wet, such as kitchens and bathrooms.
-In areas with high moisture, like tub and shower surrounds, drywall should not be used.
-Instead, cement board, called PermaBase, should be used in these areas and even though it can be at times referred to as drywall, it is not made of gypsum and is technically different.
+In areas with high moisture, such as tub and shower surrounds, drywall should not be used.
+Instead, the cement board should be used in these areas and even though it can be at times referred to as drywall, it is not made of gypsum and is technically different.

 The fourth and last type is fire resistant drywall and is referred to as Type X, fireboard, or x-board.
 Type X drywall is used when code calls for a fire rating to be followed, usually in commercial and multi-family homes.
 This drywall comes in the thickest form of 5/8 inch thickness, which means it's also good to use when sound control is wanted between rooms.

 Drywall comes in many widths.
 The ½ and 3/8 inch thick drywall are the two most commonly used thicknesses used in homes.
 The thickness you choose will depend on what you'll be using it for as well as any local building code requirements.
-Thickness of drywall ranges from ¼ inch to ⅝ inches with the smaller being better for residential uses and thicker being better for commercial and multi-family construction use.
-The extra thick drywall can also have uses in a home though, as it is used when fireboard is needed or for more sound control between rooms.
+The thickness of drywall ranges from ¼ inch to ⅝ inches with the smaller being better for residential uses where thicker is better for commercial and multi-family construction use.
+The extra thick drywall can also be used in a home though, and it is often used when a fireboard is needed or for more sound control between rooms.

 Local Building Codes